rufimov/ParalogWizard/README.md

                                                      '-  ()_.\,\,   -</pre>

-# HybWizard brings the power of HybPiper's de novo assembly to HybPhyloMaker workflow.
+# Let's bring the power of de novo assembly to HybPhyloMaker workflow.
+___

+HybWizard is a set of scripts dedicated to transfer the output created by HybPiper to HybPhyloMaker.